frans0i-cyber/cybersec-labs/tryhackme/README.md

 ## ✅ Completed Modules

 - 🔹 **Putting it all together**
-  Learn how all the individual components of the web work together to bring you access to your favourite web sites.
+  Learn how all the individual components of the web work together.

 - 🔹 **How Websites Work**
   To exploit a website, you first need to know how they are created.